Badhamknibbs/unity-neonwhite-project-patcher/README.md

 ## About the Project
 This tool is a game wrapper on top of the [Unity Project Patcher](https://github.com/nomnomab/unity-project-patcher).

-This takes a build of Lethal Company, extracts its assets/scripts/etc, and then generates a project for usage in the Unity editor.
+This takes a build of Neon White, extracts its assets/scripts/etc, and then generates a project for usage in the Unity editor.

 > [!IMPORTANT]
 > This tool does not distribute game files.
 It simply works off of your copy of the game!